sarfu/iwayqnew/README.md

-# iwayqnew
+# iwayqnewapp
-the deploy iwayq
+This is to  deploy  iwayqtech.org
+Source code  changed.
+changed
+changed
+changed